MaverickToluwani/Bitcom-Assessment/README.md

-Answer to the bitcom assessment, done in jupyter nootbook
+Solution to the bitcom python assessment, done in jupyter nootbook